katharostech/bevy_retrograde/README.md

 Potentially drastic breaking changes are a large possibility, though.
 Bevy Retro's design will mature as we use it to work on an actual game and we find out what works and what doesn't.

-Bevy retro will most likely follow Bevy master as it changes, but we might be able to make releases to crates IO for fixed Bevy resources.
+Bevy retro will most likely track Bevy master as it changes, but we might be able to make releases to crates IO for fixed Bevy resources.

 ## Features